Code: ZTMBDAY2026 | Ends in 👇

 By crafting SQL injection attacks, hackers can insert malicious code into an SQL statement, potentially gaining unauthorized access to sensitive data, and even manipulating the database to extract, modify, or delete data.

-You can always learn the others later on if you want, or pick up a lot of info on how to utilize their weaknesses as you learn pen testing later.
+You can always learn the other programming languages mentioned in this guide later on if you want, or pick up a lot of info on how to utilize their weaknesses as you learn pen testing later.

 Again, you ‘technically’ don’t need to learn everything about a language to become a hacker and use it.
 However, some employers do ask for relevant programming experience, so don’t skip learning Python.